 Canada resorted to imposing alien forms of leadership on indigenous nations via the Indian

 Act— and used that leadership as indirect administration.
-The Indian Act Chiefs and
+The Indian Act Chiefs and Councils

-of Canada to the detriment of the aboriginal nations concerned.
+to the detriment of the aboriginal nations concerned.

 That the Canadian government has now decided the Indian Act is a discretionary piece of